SecOpsNews/news/index.md

 - [BleepingComputer] Google rolls out Veo 3 video generator, try it for free using credits - 1 day ago
 - [BleepingComputer] Cloudflare open-sources Orange Meets with End-to-End encryption - 1 day ago
 - [BleepingComputer] Bluetooth flaws could let hackers spy through your microphone - 1 day ago
-- [RegisterSoftware] AI agents get office tasks wrong around 70% of the time, and a lot of them aren't AI at all - 1 day ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 2 months ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 2 months ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 2 months ago